Exploring 6 Deployment Strategies for Smooth Software Updates

 Here how it works:

-• Switch the Traffic Flow: Once everything functions flawlessly, traffic is switched from the Blue environment to the Green environment using tools like DNS routing.
+• Switch Traffic: Once the new version is confirmed to work perfectly, redirect user traffic from the Blue environment to the Green environment using tools like DNS routing.

-• Verify and Retire: Monitor the green environment for any issues.
-If everything runs smoothly, the Blue environment is decommissioned or updated to become the next Green environment for future upgrades.
+• Verify and Update: Monitor the Green environment for any problems.
+If everything works smoothly, retire the Blue environment or update it to serve as the next Green environment for future upgrades.

 Benefits of Blue/Green Deployments: